 EVERY DOG CAN HAVE HIS DAY IN COURT: THE USE OF ANIMALS AS DEMONSTRATIVE EXHIBITS

-Kyle R. Kroll, Volume 100, Online Managing Editor
+By: Kyle R. Kroll, Volume 100 Online Managing Editor

 In Bhogaita v.
 Altamonte, the Eleventh Circuit recently decided whether to allow a dog in the courtroom as a demonstrative exhibit.
 Although the case presented many serious issues regarding the Fair Housing Act (FHA), this author believes it will be cited most frequently by pet owners for its animal-friendly evidentiary holding.
 The evidentiary issues in the case centered on the court’s power to admit evidence and to use discretion to not exclude evidence under Fed.
 R. Evid.
 403. The Eleventh Circuit affirmed the admission of a dog as a demonstrative exhibit in the courtroom and on the stand.
 Quickly dispensing with the appellant’s argument that the dog’s presence was unfairly prejudicial—an argument that seems to at least pass the proverbial sniff test—the panel held that the trial judge did not abuse its discretion.